code-dreamer/LinkChecker/README.md

 # LinkChecker

-Checks if some html links from input csv file is dead.
+Checks if some of html links from input csv file are dead.